yunity/yunity/README.md

 No code here please :)
 ## yunity setup
-This provides scripts to get th app up and running.
+This provides scripts to get the app up and running.
 The primary purpose is for developers to  get up and running easily.
 Please create an issue if this doesn't work out of the box for you, it's a work in progress :)